vExcess/newwrite/README.md

 runing -> runingly (idk what it means, but it's a valid word)
 learned -> learnedly (idk what it means, but it's a valid word)

+## Changing adjectives into noun
+To change an adjective into an noun add "ity"
+agile -> agileity (the quality of being agile)
+civil -> civility (the quality of being civil)

 ## Changing nouns into adjectives
 To change a noun into an adjective ad "al"
 environment -> evironmental (relating to an environment)